-We are aiming to run a Japanese Bodywork Diploma / Year Two in 2019 – 20.
+We will be running a Japanese Bodywork Diploma / Year Two in 2019 – 20.
+Dates below.
+Early bird discount if you pay before 1 August.

 In this stimulating course, you will work with varying pace, depth, speed and rhythm, balancing the Elements to create healthy, flowing Ki.
 This will help to expand your techniques, skills and intuitive feeling of Ki, progressing your Shiatsu to an advanced level and enabling you to widen the group of people on whom you practice Shiatsu.